goodalchemy/react-vite-tailwind-express-starter-2/README.md

 - **Unified Full-Stack Setup** – Serve frontend and API from the same Express server.
 - **Efficient Development** – Vite ensures fast builds and hot reloading.
 - **TailwindCSS for Styling** – Quickly create responsive designs.
-- **No TypeScript** – This project intentionally avoids TypeScript because it adds unnecessary complexity to small and medium-sized projects.
-JavaScript is sufficient for this scale, allowing for faster iteration, simpler builds, and fewer dependencies.
-TypeScript's strict typing can introduce overhead that outweighs its benefits when working on agile, lightweight codebases.
-You can add it in yourself if you find it necessary.
+- **No TypeScript** – This project sticks to JavaScript for simplicity, speed, and fewer dependencies.
+TypeScript can add unnecessary overhead for small to medium projects, but you're free to add it if needed.
 - **Simple Deployment** – Easily deploy to a single server or separate services as needed.

 ## API Development with Express